volkanto/yaba/README.md

 ### Create Personal Access Token

-Go to [Personal Access Tokens](https://github.com/settings/tokens) page on Github and generate new token to enable `yaba` CLI to access your repos.
+Go to [Personal Access Tokens](https://github.com/settings/tokens) page on GitHub and generate new token to enable `yaba` CLI to access your repos.

 * Give your desired name to your personal access token with `Note` section.